Victoria Falls: World’s Largest Waterfall – in the Dry Season

 Getting there is easy – and adventurous – by an overnight train from Harare.
 Otherwise there’s flights.
 Or better, get a hire car and include a journey to nearby Chobe National Park in neighboring Botswana.
 Once in Victoria Falls town, you have dozens of accommodation options and the walk from the town to the Falls is pleasant and easy.

 Tickets cost $40 – but are only good for one entry on the Zimbabwean side.
 So chose your timing – morning or afternoon.
 And you will pay again for any additional entries, including another inflated fee to visit during a full moon evening.

 When to go?
 The dry season means you can see bare cliffs and the full extent and depth of the Victoria Falls canyon.
 Also, this is the only time that it’s safe to dip into Zambia’s Devil’s Pool on the opposite side.
 However, the wet season offers the Falls in its wild rushing water-clouded best.
 Yet great views are often obscured by waves of misty ‘smoking waters’.

-Also it meant yet more steep fees to enter their National Park and then extra fees for a compulsory tour guide to visit the Devil’s Pool.
-NOTE: I was nearing the end of an overland trip from Cairo to Cape Town and short on funds.
-So I thought, I would save that perspective of the Falls for my return visit, next time, in the wet season.
+Also it meant yet more steep fees to enter their National Park and then extra fees for a compulsory tour guide to visit the Devil’s Pool (was at the end of an Africa overland trip from Cairo to Cape Town and running low on cash, so will keep that perspective for next time).

 WATCH THE VIDEO